Lola-Mora/hashcat/README.md

 Before attempting to crack any hashes, a wordlist is essential for dictionary attacks.
 Hashcat will hash each word in this list and compare it to the target hash.

 Download rockyou.txt:
+In Kali Linux, rockyou.txt is typically pre-installed.
+But before I knew this I had already moved the list (already given) from my computer to my VM, using Drive.
-I navigated to the ~/Documents/Masterschool directory, as seen in 5-ubication.png.
-In Kali Linux, rockyou.txt is typically pre-installed, so I confirmed its presence in this directory.
+I navigated to the ~/Documents/Masterschool directory, as seen in 5-ubication.png. , so I confirmed its presence in this directory.

 cd ~/Documents/Masterschool
 ls